+- free, ferrous material only.

+12.3.4.15 Brake System

-- 26.4 Front Axle/Differential assembly (4WD) - original units may be retained, internal components free, or - Commission Approved front axle/differential assembly. - 26.5 Rear Axle/Differential assembly - original units may be retained, internal components free, or - Commission Approved beam rear axle/differential assembly.
-Ratio free. - 26.6 Prop shafts - free, ferrous material only. - 26.7 Constant Velocity Joints (CV) - original CV joints, or - outer and inner CV joints Commission Approved. - 26.8 Driveshafts - free, ferrous material only. - 27 Brake System - 27.1 Original brake system may be used in its entirety, or - 27.2 A racing pedal box system is authorised.
+- Original brake system may be used in its entirety, or - A racing pedal box system is authorised.
 The front-rear brake force balance may only be changed manually via a cable connected to the "balance bar" in the pedal box, turned by hand by the driver or navigator.
-No ABS or similar electronic control systems allowed. - 27.3 The original hand brake system may be removed.
-The fitting of a hydraulic hand brake system is authorised.

-- 27.4 Front disc original equipment, or Commission Approved production based. - 27.5 Front brake caliper original equipment, or Commission Approved production based. - 27.6 Rear disc original equipment, or Commission Approved production based. - 27.7 Rear brake caliper original equipment, or Commission Approved production based. - 27.8 Friction material free.
-No carbon discs. - 27.9 Equal hydraulic pressure on the same axle a requirement. - 27.10 No water cooling systems for brakes allowed. - 28 Suspension
+No ABS or similar electronic control systems allowed. - -The original hand brake system may be removed.
+The fitting of a hydraulic hand brake system is authorised. - -Front disc original equipment, or Commission Approved production based. - -Front brake caliper original equipment, or Commission Approved production based. - -Rear disc original equipment, or Commission Approved production based. - -Rear brake caliper original equipment, or Commission Approved production based. - -Friction material free.
+No carbon discs. - -Equal hydraulic pressure on the same axle a requirement. - -No water cooling systems for brakes allowed.